danieldimitrov96/PDC-Careers/README.md

 ng serve -aot
 ```

+You should see a message on the console 'Compiled successfully.'

 **Instructions on how to run the server:**
 - *[Server instructions](https://github.com/shdwskip/PDC-Careers-Server)*

-You should see a message on the console 'Angular CLI doing its job'

 ## Authors and Contributors